HPC News Bytes – 20260504

 – Samsung 4nm Chip Factory in Texas with Groq as 1st customer Projected for 2nd Half of 2024

-– Linux Wars continue: Oracle, SUSE, and CIQ form Open Enterprise Linux Association
+– Linux Wars continue as Oracle, SUSE, and CIQ form Open Enterprise Linux Association

 – China’s tech companies place $5 billion of orders on US chips